×

 What exactly did they find?
 What brought them to this conclusion?

 What did these philosophers and billions of other people find so satisfying about God as they searched for answers to life?
-See this brief article: What It’s Like to Have a Relationship with God.
+See this brief article: What’s It Like to Know God?

 How to know God...